Uganda Coronavirus (COVID-19)Travel Standard Operating Procedures (SOP's) Upon Arrival At The Airport, And Other Points Of Entry

 - UWA operated boats must be washed and disinfected every day prior to any boat activities.

 - The concessionaires are also expected to clean and disinfect their boats every day prior to any boat activities.

-Uganda Coronavirus Travel Standard Operating Procedures (SOP's) During Game Drives −Safety Guidelines
+Uganda Coronavirus (COVID-19) Travel Standard Operating Procedures (SOP's) During Game Drives −Safety Guidelines

 - When a guide is needed, the guide shall sit at the front and regularly inform the visitors of the need for a social space.

 - The masks shall be worn at all times

 - Where tourists get side effects due to putting on a mask for a long time, the tourist shall inform the guide who will find a safe and secure place to park the vehicle and allow for the tourist to get fresh air whilst retaining social distance.

 - Picnic meals while on game drives are encouraged – and of course are thoroughly enjoyable!
 Hand-washing facilities and hand-sanitizer will be available and hygiene strictly observed by your guide.